Daily Mile School Resources

 - End of Year Journal: Give students a chance to reflect on their school year and capture their favorite memories with the End of Year Journal.

-- Moodboard: New to 2023 is The Daily Mile Moodboard!
-This fun activity helps students reflect on how being physically active can affect their overall mood.
+- Moodboard: Check out The Daily Mile Moodboard!
+This fun activity helps students reflect on how being active can affect their overall mood.

 - Spring Worksheets: Have fun with The Daily Mile this spring with a scavenger hunt, word search, and coloring page.
 Get them here.

-- Thanksgiving Calendar: countdown the last two weeks of school before the Thanksgiving holiday with this fun Daily Mile Calendar!
+- 2024 Thanksgiving Calendar: Countdown the last two weeks of school before the Thanksgiving holiday with this fun Daily Mile Calendar!

 - Winter Activities: Keep kids focused before the winter break with these printable Winter Worksheets.